ducarme/springable/docs/specifying_a_nonlinear_mechanical_behavior.md

     The natural measure of that spring is set to 0.
 In the example herein above, since no natural measure is provided, the generalized displacement and the measure are the same, $U=\alpha-\alpha_0=\alpha$.

-## Isothermic behavior
+## Isothermal behavior

-An **isothermic** behavior is described by a generalized force-displacement curve that respects the pressure-volume relation of an [ideal gas](https://en.wikipedia.org/wiki/Ideal_gas_law) during an isothermic process (constant temperature).
+An **isothermal** behavior is described by a generalized force-displacement curve that respects the pressure-volume relation of an [ideal gas](https://en.wikipedia.org/wiki/Ideal_gas_law) during an isothermal process (constant temperature).
 That relation can be expressed as follows,

 $$